hgasche/NYBestseller/README.md

 # NYBestseller
-Group Project | New York Times Bestseller List
+Python Group Project | New York Times Bestseller List

 **About:**